NYPL/discovery-sandbox/README.md

 We are also integrating [Travis](https://travis-ci.org/) for better test work flow.
 After evevry push to the github repo, Travis will help us build and test the code.

+You can see the current build result at [here](https://travis-ci.org/NYPL-discovery/discovery-front-end).

 The tests can be found in the `test` folder.

 To run all the tests once, run